Hungary for a new adventure – Flavors of Budapest – goulash and strudel – part 2

 By the 14th century, this was the Royal Church.
 Although the coronations took place in the royal city of Szekesfehervar – some 65 kilometers south of Buda – the newly crowned kings then returned to Buda and entered the Church of Our Lady with the crown on their heads to be presented to the people of the country, as confirmation of the legitimacy of their power.

 In the late 14th century, the church was reconstructed in the florid high Gothic style we see today.
-At this time, building was transformed from its earlier cathedral style into a hall church.
+At this time, the building was transformed from its earlier cathedral style into a hall church.

 matthias_church_budapest